openoakland/terraform-modules/s3_cloudfront_website/README.md

 Note that the [upstream
 module](https://github.com/riboseinc/terraform-aws-s3-cloudfront-website)
-requires the AWS CloudFront provider to be defined.
-In my testing, it does not require a `us-east-1` region.
+requires the AWS CloudFront provider to be defined for the `us-east-1` region.

 ### Variables